Pre-Counseling Bachelor’s Programs

 Liberty University

 Liberty University offers an online 120-credit bachelor of science degree in psychology.
-Courses are eight weeks in duration and, because of the asynchronous format, students can log on to complete their coursework according to their schedules.
+Courses are eight weeks in duration, and, due to the asynchronous format, students can log on to complete their coursework at their convenience.
 This format allows working professionals and others with busy schedules to complete this degree program concurrently.
 Tuition discounts for military personnel and first responders further enhance program accessibility to those supporting public safety and security.

-Given the variety of available courses, graduates may enter a variety of professions other than that of clinical psychology practice.
+Given the variety of available courses, graduates may pursue a range of professions beyond clinical psychology practice.
 Examples of such professions include advertising, forensics, and the industrial-organizational sector.
-For those interested in clinical practice, the curriculum helps students meet graduate level prerequisites through coursework in statistics and research.
+For those interested in clinical practice, the curriculum helps students meet graduate-level prerequisites through coursework in statistics and research.

-In addition, students may further customize their training by choosing a specialization that aligns with their career interests.
-Available specializations include addictions and recovery, Christian counseling, criminal psychology, crisis counseling, developmental psychology, life coaching and military resilience.
+Additionally, students can further customize their training by selecting a specialization that aligns with their career interests.
+Available specializations include addictions and recovery, Christian counseling, criminal psychology, crisis counseling, developmental psychology, life coaching, and military resilience.
 Students have the added option of pursuing more than one specialization.

 Graduates pleased with this bachelor’s program may go on to complete Liberty University’s CACREP-accredited advanced degrees in marriage and family counseling, clinical mental health counseling and school counseling.